© Grimsby and Cleethorpes Area Doorstep. All rights reserved

-If you are being assessed for Supported Housing, and have provided all the relevant information, we will then process your application.
+If you are being assessed for housing and support, and have provided all the relevant information, we will then process your application.
 It can take at least 1-2 weeks before a decision is made.
-If you are accepted we will arrange for you to view the room or property and then a moving in day.
-Supported tenants will have a Support Worker to help get you ready.
+If you are accepted we will arrange for you to view the room or property and then arrange a moving-in day.
+Supported tenants will have a Coach to help get you ready.

-If you have filled out an application form for a General Needs property, the process is the same except you do not have a Support Worker.
+If you have filled out an application form for a General Needs property, the process is the same except you do not have a Coach.
 When there are no vacancies, applications stay on a waiting list.

 A criminal record does not automatically mean that we would not offer you housing.
 We assess each situation on its own merit and gather supporting information to help us make a decision.